 I caution all patients to research their diagnostic conclusions carefully before acquiescing to surgical intervention.
 To neglect this responsibility places you into the most risky category of patient care… those who are led to the operating table and sometimes suffer dire consequences.

 Be an educated patient and take an interest in your own treatment.
-This is the best way to insure that your therapy will be successful and the very real chance for misdiagnosis will be greatly reduced.
+This is the best way to ensure that your therapy will be successful and the very real chance for misdiagnosis will be greatly reduced.

 A worthy note of addendum: Dedicated hip surgeries are generally far more successful than spinal procedures.